 - Sergey Chikuyonok dives deep into the technical details of browsers and hardware to explain how to get GPU animation right and why it makes a big difference if we render animations on the CPU or on the GPU.

 - Steve Souders explains why setting

 asyncon a script can cause various issues and how

-deferis different from that18.
+deferis different from that.
 His conclusion:

 defershould be your default choice over

 - Chats are common these days, but how many of the web chats out there are accessible?
-Theodor Vararu shares patterns for accessible web chats21.
+Theodor Vararu shares patterns for accessible web chats.

 - If you need to deal with different currency formats, it’s likely that some third-party library is in place.
 A powerful tool that can handle most conversions really well is

 - Paul Kinlan introduces the Web Share API, a solution that allows websites to invoke the native sharing capabilities of the host platform.

 - Harry Roberts shares why you shouldn’t write